 - 10.4.1 Accounting, legislative and/or regulatory requirements prescribe whether an allowance needs to be made for Indirect Expenses.
-In that light, the Member must consider the terms of reference and the purpose of the valuation and document whether to make an allowance for relevant Indirect Expenses. - 10.4.2 For the Outstanding Claim Liability, the relevant Indirect Expenses include future ongoing claim management and administration expenses for all incurred claims (including both reported and IBNR claims). - 10.4.3 For the Future Claim Liability, the relevant Indirect Expenses include: - (a) policy management and administration expenses to allow for the cost of managing unexpired policies for which the Entity is on risk; and - (b) claims management and administration expenses for claims establishment and runoff. - 10.4.4 The Member can use either or both of the following to estimate future Indirect Expenses: - (a) the Entity's historical Indirect Expense information that is reasonably allocated; and/or - (b) the Entity's internal information that is available to notionally allocate expenses.
+In that light, the Member must consider the terms of reference and the purpose of the valuation and document whether to make an allowance for relevant Indirect Expenses. - 10.4.2 For the OCL, the relevant Indirect Expenses include future ongoing claim management and administration expenses for all incurred claims (including both reported and IBNR claims). - 10.4.3 For the FCL, the relevant Indirect Expenses include: - (a) policy management and administration expenses to allow for the cost of managing unexpired policies for which the Entity is on risk; and - (b) claims management and administration expenses for claims establishment and run-off.